Skip to content

 • conda — When you need non-Python dependencies (CUDA, MKL, system libraries) that aren't available as pip wheels.

-• pip — When a package is only on PyPI and not on conda-forge.
+• pip — When a package is only on PyPI and not on conda-forge, or you're working in a codebase that hasn't migrated yet.

 For details on how we use these on OSC, see the Environment Management guide and the Python Environment Setup guide.